threefoldfoundation/home/README.md

 ## List of Web Presence and Web Services

-You can find the list of ThreeFold Websites and related projects on [this spreadsheet document](https://docs.google.com/spreadsheets/d/1RsCcmXt2ds4wWK-Tdp6KokyoGl-dEW96W84O89eiE4U/edit?usp=sharing)
+You can find the complete list of ThreeFold Websites and related projects on [this spreadsheet document](https://docs.google.com/spreadsheets/d/1RsCcmXt2ds4wWK-Tdp6KokyoGl-dEW96W84O89eiE4U/edit?usp=sharing)

 ## ThreeFold Foundation's main project repos